wy-luke/StableDiffusion-Installer-For-Mac/README.md

    These models require both a model and a configuration file, and image width & height will need to be set to 768 or higher when generating images.

    For the configuration file, hold down the option key on the keyboard and click [here](https://github.com/Stability-AI/stablediffusion/raw/main/configs/stable-diffusion/v2-inference-v.yaml) to download `v2-inference-v.yaml` (it may download as `v2-inference-v.yaml.yml`).
 In Finder select that file then go to the menu and select `File` \> `Get Info`.
-In the window that appears select the filename and change it to the filename of the model, except with the file extension `.yaml` instead of `.ckpt`, press return on the keyboard (confirm changing the file extension if prompted), and place it in the same folder as the model (e.g. if you downloaded the `768-v-ema.ckpt` model, rename it to `768-v-ema.yaml` and put it in `stable-diffusion-webui/models/Stable-diffusion` along with the model).
+In the window that appears select the filename and change it to the filename of the model, except with the file extension `.yaml` instead of `.ckpt`, press return on the keyboard (confirm changing the file extension if prompted), and place it in the same folder as the model

+   E.g. if you downloaded the `768-v-ema.ckpt` model, rename it to `768-v-ema.yaml` and put it in `stable-diffusion-webui/models/Stable-diffusion` along with the model.

    - [Stable Diffusion 2.0 depth model](https://huggingface.co/stabilityai/stable-diffusion-2-depth) ([512-depth-ema.ckpt](https://huggingface.co/stabilityai/stable-diffusion-2-depth/resolve/main/512-depth-ema.ckpt)).